Last updated on 23 August 2023

 GPs should proactively check if their enrolled patients have undergone the nationally recommended CVRA screening tests as part of SFL (green boxes in Table 1A).
 If they have not done so, GPs should encourage their patients to do so.
 If they have completed their screening with private providers (e.g. as part of workplace screening), GPs should request that the patient share the results with them.
 Where tests were performed within PHIs or under SFL, GPs may refer to NEHR for the results of their patients.

-Repeat Screens for Diabetes Mellitus
+Repeat Screens for DM

 A. Fasting Plasma Glucose

-2. Under SFL, GPs may conduct up to one repeat screening (i.e. total of two tests) for diabetes mellitus screening.
+2. Under SFL, GPs may conduct up to one repeat screening (i.e. total of two tests) for DM screening.
 The cost of the repeat test (up to 1 repeat) is covered under SFL and patients should not be charged.
 GPs should continue to exercise their clinical judgement on the necessity of additional evidence-based screening tests for individuals.
 GPs should reference SFL's diagnostic workflow before deciding if a second repeat test should be submitted.
 Any repeat tests should only be conducted if clinically indicated.

-B. HbA1c
+B. HBA1C

-1. If the first HbA1c screening result is 6.1% to 6.9%, GP should proceed to do a Fasting Plasma Glucose (FPG) or Oral Glucose Tolerance Test (OGTT) to determine whether patient has no diabetes mellitus, pre-diabetes mellitus or diabetes mellitus.
+1. If the first HbA1c screening result is 6.1% to 6.9%, GP should proceed to do a FPG or OGTT to determine whether patient has i) pre-DM, ii) DM or iii) no DM.
 The cost of the repeat test (up to 1 repeat) is covered under SFL and patients should not be charged.

 2. Summary of SFL's HBA1C screening guidelines .